AI trainer/educator: the complete hiring guide

 Notice what’s not on that list.
 Deep technical credentials.
 Years of data science experience.
 Academic research background.

 Those things are nice to have.
-But 77% of employers plan to upskill existing workers by 2030.
-You need trainers who can actually make that happen, not impressive resumes that can’t move the needle.
+But 85% of employers now plan to offer upskilling, and the WEF projects 59 out of 100 workers will require reskilling by 2030.
+You need trainers who can actually make that happen, not impressive resumes that cannot move the needle.

-The role that determines whether your AI investment pays off isn’t the one building models.
-It’s the one teaching your people to use them.
+The role that determines whether your AI investment pays off is not the one building models.
+It is the one teaching your people to use them.
+More investment in reskilling could boost global GDP by trillions - the returns are real, if you hire the right trainers.

 About the Author